-In total, there are over 150 species of viburnum shrubs and tress.
-Add to that the various cultivars developed over the years and you have plenty of varieties to choose from.
+In total, there are over 150 species of viburnum shrubs and trees.
+Add to that the various cultivars developed over the years, and you have plenty of varieties to choose from.
 Many of these varieties are native to North America.
 But regardless of where they originate, the majority of viburnums grow in USDA Hardiness Zones 2-9.

 Most viburnums are deciduous, but some unique varieties can be either deciduous or evergreen.
-In most cases, these shrubs prefer a slightly acidic soil in an area with full or part sun.
+Usually, these shrubs prefer slightly acidic soil in an area with full or partial sun.

 There are both native and non-native viburnum species.
 As you decide which variety you like, be aware that some viburnums are invasive.
 Fortunately, the native varieties are numerous.
 So, there is almost always an ecologically friendly option available.

 Considering the abundance of viburnum varieties, it is hard to know where to begin.
 Read on to learn about some common viburnum species and the distinct traits which set.

 The first step in selecting any plant is ensuring it will survive in your region.
 Viburnums are no different.
 But the sheer volume of viburnum options can be overwhelming.
 Start by learning some of the most popular viburnum shrubs and the conditions in which they will thrive.

 Here are thirteen of the top viburnum shrub varieties to plant in your landscape:

 Arrowwood viburnum is a hardy viburnum shrub variety native to the eastern united states.
 This viburnum survives in a wide range of conditions; these include varying soil types and sun exposure.